webim/webim-client-sdk-ios/README.md

 All message stream methods are described in **MessageStream.swift** file.

-For this methods usage ability the `MessageStream` class object is have to be getted through `getStream()` method by `WebimSession` class object.
+For this methods usage ability the `MessageStream` object is have to be getted through `getStream()` method by `WebimSession` class object.

 Methods examples:
 `send(message:)` – send message,